RaghavJit/docs/Pages/NamingConventions.md

 sampleFunction()
 ```

-**Event handling fucntions**: Should be named just like regular funtions but name must begin with 'handle'.
+**Event handling functions**: Should be named just like regular functions but name must begin with 'handle'.
 ```
 handleClick()
 ```